Skip to content

 • low power CW lasers.

-High power lasers, including high-power CW fiber lasers, are the most popular variety of all lasers.
-High power output is required for many different applications, some of them include large laser displays, LIDAR, particle acceleration, material processing and more.
-Despite a wide scale use of these lasers, it is not determined what exactly is a high power laser.
+High-power lasers, including high-power CW fiber lasers, are the most popular variety of all lasers.
+High power output is required for many different applications, some of which include large laser displays, LIDAR, particle acceleration, material processing, and more.
+Despite a wide-scale use of these lasers, it is not determined what exactly a high-power laser is.
 Typically, an output of a few hundred watts will classify a laser as “high powered”.
-In some areas, however, an output of a few dozens of watts is considered high.
+In some areas, however, an output of a few dozen watts is considered high.

 Other effects that become relevant during the use of high-powered fiber lasers include: 1) Raman scattering; 2) four-wave mixing; 3) Brillouin scattering; 4) conversion of pump power into heat that may potentially lead to laser crystal fracture.